Š

+It represents the same sound as the Turkic letter Ş and the Romanian letter Ș (S-comma), the Hebrew and Yiddish letter ש, the Ge'ez (Ethiopic) letter ሠ, the Cyrillic letter Ш, the Arabic letter ش and the Armenian letter Շ (շ).

 For use in computer systems, Š and š are at Unicode codepoints U+0160 and U+0161 (Alt 0138 and Alt 0154 for input), respectively.
 In HTML code, the entities &Scaron; and &scaron; can also be used to represent the characters.

 Primary usage

-The symbol originates with the 15th-century Czech alphabet as introduced by the reforms of Jan Hus.
+The symbol originates with the 15th-century Czech alphabet that was introduced by the reforms of Jan Hus.
 From there, it was first adopted into the Croatian alphabet by Ljudevit Gaj in 1830 to represent the same sound, and from there on into other orthographies, such as Latvian, Lithuanian, Slovak, Slovene, Karelian, Sami, Veps and Sorbian.

-Some orthographies such as Bulgarian Cyrillic, Macedonian Cyrillic and Serbian Cyrillic use the "ш" letter which represents the sound "š" would represent in Latin alphabets.
-Moreover, Bosnian, Serbian, Croatian, and Montenegrin standard languages adopted the Gaj's Croatian alphabet alongside Cyrillic thereby adopting "š", while the same alphabet is used for Romanization of Macedonian.
+Some orthographies such as Bulgarian Cyrillic, Macedonian Cyrillic, and Serbian Cyrillic use the "ш" letter, which represents the sound that "š" would represent in Latin alphabets.
+Moreover, Bosnian, Serbian, Croatian, and Montenegrin standard languages adopted Gaj's Croatian alphabet alongside Cyrillic thereby adopting "š", while the same alphabet is used for Romanization of Macedonian.
 Certain variants of Belarusian Latin and Bulgarian Latin also use the letter.

 In Finnish and Estonian, š occurs only in loanwords.
-On occasion, it is possible to replace š with sh but only when it is technically impossible to typeset the accented character.

 Polish and Hungarian do not use š.
-Polish instead uses the digraph sz and Hungarian uses the basic latin letter s, while the digraph sz equals to most other languages' letter s.
+Polish uses the digraph sz.
+Hungarian uses the basic Latin letter s and uses the digraph sz as equivalent to most other languages that use s.